TobiasBorning/Cookbook/readme.md

 mvn verify

 ```
 Test coverage reports can be found in the `target/site/jacoco` directory inside each module(except for the integration test module which has no classes).
+Our approach to testing has been to use JaCoCo to get overview of which methods are being covered by the tests.
+We aim to cover all methods and scenarios critical to the app's functionality.
+This will result in a high degree of test coverage, but not neccessarily 100%.
 More information about the individual test are found inside the module readme files.